 Dear [company name] team [or department name if not directed to the whole company],

 I am writing to inform you all that [employee name] is leaving the company on [departure date].
 [Employee name] is departing to [describe their reason for leaving in at most 10 words if you have permission to do so; if not, do not write this sentence].

-After [employee name] leaves, please direct all communications you would normally send to [him/her/them] to [interim contact name].
+After [employee name] leaves, please direct all communications you would normally send to them to [interim contact name].
 Once we hire a replacement for [employee name]’s position, I will reach out again to inform you of our new communications protocols [if you aren’t replacing the employee, don’t include this sentence].
-I will also reach out to individual team members as needed to discuss the temporarily handling of [employee name]’s tasks until we hire a replacement [if you’re not hiring a replacement, delete the words '"temporarily” and “until we hire a replacement.”
+I will also reach out to individual team members as needed to discuss the temporary handling of [employee name]’s tasks until we hire a replacement [if you’re not hiring a replacement, delete the words “temporarily” and “until we hire a replacement.”
 Additionally, if you’re not hiring a replacement, state so in one final sentence: “At this time, we have no plans to hire a replacement.”]